VASSUV/ModuleGenerator/README.md

 - open the folder ".template" in the root of the project
 - add a new folder with "ModuleGenerator.json" file with properties

+**Important**, Existing files will be overwritten with files from the template.

 _(example: /.templates/Demo/ModuleGenerator.json)_

 - add files and folders for your template to a new folder